stanford-cs248/shading/README.md

 If you are working on OS X and do not have CMake installed, we recommend installing it through [Homebrew](http://brew.sh/): `$ brew install cmake`.
 You may also need the freetype package `$ brew install freetype`.

 If you are working on Linux, you should be able to install dependencies with your system's package manager as needed (you may need cmake and freetype, and possibly others).
+You may need to check that you are using X.Org and not Wayland (the default in non-LTS Ubuntu release), or the compiled binary may crash immediately.

 #### To install freetype on Linux: